weikunliang/CrazySanta/README.md

 Crazy Santa
 ===========
-This game was built as my term project for 15-112 Fundamentals of Programming.
-In order to play the game, download the code and run main.py.
+This is final code for the course project in 15-112: Fundamentals of Programming.

+To set this game up, download the code and run main.py